 - working with the community and the Environment Agency to ensure that coastal adaptation strategies will benefit the community socially, economically and environmentally in the long-term.

 - working with local wildlife groups to help conserve and enhance local environment and habitats.

-Many projects have been delivered such as the Chichester Coastal Change Pathfinder Project, which tackled climate change awareness and tourism; the Coastal Community Team projects; or are in the process of being delivered such as the Green Links across the Manhood Peninsula (GLaM) Project.
+Many projects have been delivered such as the Chichester Coastal Change Pathfinder Project, which tackled climate change awareness and tourism; the Coastal Community Team projects; or the Green Links across the Manhood Peninsula (GLaM) Project.